chrstrom/TTK4145-heislab/README.md

   * Loads cab orders from disk on startup.

 * timer
-  * Used for both the elevator door timer and for timeouts in the hall order manager.
+  * Used for the timeouts in the hall order manager.
   * Acts as an extension of the standard go timer, that allows for sending back custom data on timeout.

 Additionally, these packages have been added for QoL: